 Introduction

 During first visuomotor exposure in life, experience with coupling between movement and visual feedback is thought to coordination inputs onto layer 2/3 neurons in primary visual cortex (V1) such that individual neurons receive balanced and opposing top-down motor-related and bottom-up visual input (Attinger et al., 2017; Jordan and Keller, 2020; Leinweber et al., 2017).
-While visual input without visuomotor coupling is sufficient to establish normal visual responses in layer 2/3 neurons, the emergence of visuomotor mismatch responses is contingent on experience with visuomotor coupling (Attinger et al., 2017) and requires on normal NMDA receptor dependent plasticity in the local V1 circuit (Widmer et al., 2022).
+While visual input without visuomotor coupling is sufficient to establish normal visual responses in layer 2/3 neurons, the emergence of visuomotor mismatch responses is contingent on experience with visuomotor coupling (Attinger et al., 2017) and relies on NMDA receptor dependent signaling in the local V1 circuit (Widmer et al., 2022).
 How top-down and bottom-up inputs are coordinated during visual and visuomotor experience and whether plasticity mechanisms in the bottom-up visual driven pathway are the same as those engaged in the top-down motor-related input is still unclear.
-Here we set out to test for differences in plasticity mechanisms related to first exposure to visual input and first exposure to normal visuomotor coupling using concurrent measurement of neuronal activity and the expression levels of different immediate early gene (IEG) products as markers of plasticity in layer 2/3 of mouse visual cortex.
+Here we set out to test for changes in expression levels of immediate early gene (IEG) products in functionally identified neurons during first exposure to visual input and first exposure to normal visuomotor coupling using concurrent measurement of neuronal activity and IEG expression levels in layer 2/3 of mouse visual cortex.